-- No. According to the cylinder principle, a defensive player who has established a legal guarding position may jump vertically with his arms extended above him and should not be unduly penalized. - In setting a screen outside of the field of vision of a stationary opponent, may the screener position himself as close as possible to the player being screened player? - No. Under those circumstances, the screener must permit the opponent to take one normal step towards the screen without making contact.
+No. According to the cylinder principle, a defensive player who has established a legal guarding position

+- In setting a screen outside of the field of vision of a stationary opponent, may the screener position himself as close as possible to the player being screened player? - No. Under those circumstances, the screener must permit the opponent to take one normal step towards the screen without making contact.